 Interventions

-The core components of preconception care (PCC) consist of risk assessment, health promotion, and intervention.
-PCC should be the earliest part of an interconnected chain of subsequent prenatal, neonatal, child, and youth care.
-Health authorities, non-governmental organizations (NGOs), and healthcare disciplines should be involved, such as general practitioners, midwives, obstetricians, clinical geneticists, and other maternal and child health professionals.
+Preconception care should be the earliest part of an interconnected chain of subsequent prenatal, neonatal, child, and youth care.
+Preconception care requires the involvement of health authorities, NGOs, and many healthcare disciplines such as general practitioners, midwives, obstetricians, paediatricians, clinical geneticists, community healthcare workers and other maternal and child health professionals.

-PCC is intended to improve the health of mother and child in various ways.
-Some approaches target the general population at large, some focus on both future parents individually, and others on all women of reproductive age.
+The core components of preconception care consist of health promotion, risk assessment, and specific interventions.
+Some approaches target the general population at large, some focus on both future parents individually, and others on all women of reproductive age:

 -